Luis Robert Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks 12th in the league.
+- The Rays pitching staff ranks 14th in the league with a collective nine strikeouts per nine innings.

-- The Rays allow the fewest home runs in baseball (14 total, 0.6 per game).
+- Rays pitchers combine to allow the fewest home runs in baseball (15 total, 0.6 per game).

-- McClanahan (4-0 with a 1.86 ERA and 37 strikeouts in 29 2/3 innings pitched) makes the start for the Rays, his sixth of the season.
+- The Rays are sending Eflin (3-0) to make his fourth start of the season.
+He is 3-0 with a 2.81 ERA and 16 strikeouts through 16 2/3 innings pitched.

-- His last appearance came on Saturday against the Chicago White Sox, when the lefty threw six innings, surrendering two earned runs while allowing three hits.
+- In his last time out on Sunday, the right-hander threw five innings against the Chicago White Sox, giving up one earned run while surrendering three hits.

+- The 29-year-old has amassed an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.